Cambrian-1

 Figure 1: Analyzing the benchmarks.
 Left: Performance comparison of MLLMs with visual input enabled and disabled across various benchmarks.
 Right: Principal component analysis displaying clusters of benchmarks based on performance metrics, with bubble size corresponding to benchmark size.

 Cambrian Vision-Centric Benchmark (CV-Bench) To address the scarcity of vision-centric benchmarks, we introduce CV-Bench—repurposing standard vision tasks for multimodal evaluation.
-CV-Bench contains approximately 2600 vision-centric VQA questions, addressing the issue of insufficient questions in previous benchmark.
+CV-Bench contains approximately 2600 vision-centric VQA questions, addressing the issues with existing vision-centric bechmark size.

 benchmark category

-Figure 2: Example questions in CV-Bench that focuses of 2D and 3D visual understanding.
+Figure 2: Example questions in CV-Bench that focuses on 2D and 3D visual understanding.

 Instruction Tuning Recipes